 - Check your password by using The Password Meter, an online tool to analyze whether passwords are strong.
 Create a strong password by combining a long phrase or a sentence that you can remember, using lower case and upper case letters, symbols and numbers, with an added unique identifier for each website it is used on, for example:

 - Check Have I Been Pwned? regularly to see whether your email address has been exposed in a data breach and then set up alerts.

 - Choose a password manager to keep up with all your accounts.

-- The please let me know which sites make it impossible to change your data, delete your account or are too frustrating to deal with.
+- Please let me know which sites make it impossible to change your data, delete your account, or are too frustrating to deal with.
 Let’s out them.